 Another tip for keeping grilled chicken kabob moist is to allow the meat to rest for 5 minutes before slicing or serving.
 This time period locks in any moisture and cooking juices.

-If you’re going grill both chicken and beef kabobs at the same time, the good news is that generally speaking, the meat will take just as long as the chicken to cook through.
+If you’re going to grill both chicken and beef kabobs at the same time, the good news is that, generally speaking, the meat will take just as long as the chicken to cook through.

 Once you place the skewers on the grill, don’t touch them or try to lift them until they are ready to be flipped, about 6 to 8 minutes in.
 Raw meat will stick to the grill and you might end up pulling the stick out accidentally.

-I’ve found that sliding a grill spatula under the skewers, then lifting the kabobs with a pair of tongs to be the most useful way to flip them without burning your fingers on the open flame.
+I’ve found that sliding a grill spatula under the skewers, then lifting the kabobs with a pair of tongs is the most useful way to flip them without burning your fingers on the open flame.